 If the plane is in the top level assembly, only the plane name is required.

 The rule must include the instance number, even if there is only one instance of the component in the assembly.

-Mating planes can only be one level deep.
-For example, the rule: [Plane Name]@[Generated model name]@[Generated sub assembly name] would not be valid.
+Mating planes can be multiple levels deep.
+For example, the rule:

 When filling out the Entity Names it is important to remember to add a space after the end of your model name before your quote otherwise the task will not work.
 For example "Part "&DWSpecificationId .

 For more information about Mate Alignment see Mate Alignment in the SOLIDWORKS Help file.